aws-observability/cdk-aws-observability-accelerator/docs/patterns/multi-new-eks-observability-accelerators/multi-acc-new-eks-mixed-observability.md

 ## Post Deployment

-1. Once all steps of `multi-acc-stages` in `multi-acc-central-pipeline` are complete, run script to
+1. Once all steps of `multi-acc-stages` in `multi-account-COA-pipeline` are complete, run script to

    1. create entries in kubeconfig with contexts of newly created EKS clusters.
    2. export cluster specific and kubecontext environment vairables (like: `COA_PROD1_CLUSTER_NAME` and `COA_PROD1_KUBE_CONTEXT`).